protocol/research-website/content/posts/202105-berkeley/index.md

 *Q: What’s the pricing/cost of storing data on IPFS?*

-A: Storing data on IPFS is free.
+A: Using the IPFS network is free.
 Note, however, that data added to the IPFS network is not automatically replicated to other nodes: in other words, IPFS does not provide availability guarantees.
-[Filecoin](https://filecoin.io), which builds on top of IPFS, is the persistence layer that provides availability guarantees for user data.
+[Filecoin](https://filecoin.io), which builds on top of IPFS, is a persistence layer that provides availability guarantees for user data.

 *Q: How is IPFS different from BitTorrent?*